5 Most Common Psoriasis Myths Explained

 - Erythrodermic Psoriasis: This is the most severe form of psoriasis.
 It features widespread redness and shedding, as well as extreme itching and pain.
 Erythrodermic psoriasis demands immediate medical attention, as it can be life-threatening.

-Psoriasis myths may make you feel like diagnosing your own skin condition is easy.
+Psoriasis myths may make you feel like determining your own skin condition is easy.
 It’s not.

-If you experience any problems with your skin, consult a doctor instead of issuing a self-diagnosis.
+If you experience any problems with your skin, consult a doctor.
 Conditions like psoriasis don’t always look or feel the way you expect them to.

-Myth #3: Psoriasis Could Be Prevented with Better Hygiene
+Myth #3: Psoriasis Could Be Avoided with Better Hygiene

 This is one of the most socially damaging psoriasis myths.

 As we mentioned when we debunked Myth #1, psoriasis is an autoimmune condition.
 More specifically, it’s a genetic autoimmune condition.
 Those who have psoriasis did nothing to bring this affliction on themselves.
-They could not have prevented it, and they cannot cure it.
+They could not have stopped it.

 In fact, aggressive hygiene practices can aggravate psoriasis symptoms.
-While cleanliness is important to skin health and general health, those who suffer from this condition should choose their products carefully.
 Use gentle soaps and lukewarm water.
 Avoid harsh chemicals.

 Psoriasis is not an indication of poor hygiene.
-Do not judge others or yourself based on a skin condition that cannot be prevented.
+Do not judge others or yourself based on a skin condition that cannot be avoided.

 Isn’t it funny how two contradictory myths can both be so widespread?

-While it’s true that there is no cure, it’s also true that there are only a few of highly effective treatments you can try.
+While it’s true, it’s also true that there are only a few of highly effective solution you can try.
 Talk to your doctor about which options might be right for you.

-In addition to pursuing psoriasis treatments, you can further take care of yourself by learning your own triggers.
+In addition to pursuing psoriasis solutions, you can further take care of yourself by learning your own triggers.
 Psoriasis flares can be caused by any number of factors, but common culprits include:

 - Contact with harsh chemicals